ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### ace-group

-No handlers is implemented for this resource.
+No handlers are implemented for this resource.

 ### ace-group/gid